History of Singapore Airlines in Timeline

 As of summer 2023, Singapore Airlines operated more flights to Australia than any other country.

-In 2023, Singapore Airlines for the fifth time won the "Best Airline" and also the "Best First Class Airline" by Skytrax.
+In 2023, Singapore Airlines won the "Best Airline" and "Best First Class Airline" awards by Skytrax for the fifth time.

 November 2024: Impact of Supply-Chain Issues

-In November 2024, Singapore Airlines reported experiencing the impact of widespread aviation industry supply-chain issues and expected to have five fewer aircrafts by the end of the 2024 fiscal year.
+In November 2024, Singapore Airlines announced that they were feeling the impact of the aviation industry’s widespread supply-chain issues, estimating it is likely to have five fewer aircraft than planned by the end of the 2024 fiscal year, with 204 jets in fleet, due to delivery delays.

-On 12 November 2024, the merger between Vistara and Air India officially took place.
+On 12 November 2024, the merger between Vistara and Air India officially took place, with Air India as the surviving company, and Singapore Airlines now holding a 25.1% stake in the company.

 As of February 2025, there were 163 aircraft registered in the Singapore Airlines fleet, comprising 151 passenger aircraft and 12 freighters.

-In February 2025, Fortune magazine ranked Singapore Airlines 28th in the annual World’s Most Admired Companies.
-It was ranked the world's second most admired airline.
+In February 2025, Fortune magazine ranked Singapore Airlines 28th in the annual World’s Most Admired Companies list.
+Within the airline category, Singapore Airlines was ranked as the world's second most admired airline.